OpenNewsLabs/field-guide-security-training-newsroom/docs/Chapter01-01-BeingABetterTrainer.md

+# Being a Better Trainer
 It takes more than technical knowledge to be a great trainer.
 If you’re convening 4-5 colleagues for a quick brown bag, you may not need to think too deeply about the training space you create.

 There are some basic steps you can take to ensure a successful, effective training.

-# Before: Plan Ahead
+## Before: Plan Ahead
 The time and effort that goes into preparing for a workshop can make a big difference in everyone's experience.

 + Use a pre-survey to gauge the group’s needs if you don’t already know them well.